frankwswang/Quiqbox.jl/docs/src/basis.md

 ### Constructing basis sets from `GaussFunc`

-If you want to specify the parameters of each Gaussian function when constructing a basis set, you can first construct the container for Gaussian functions: `GaussFunc`, and then build the basis function upon them:
+If you want to specify the parameters of each Gaussian function when constructing a basis set, you can first construct the container for Gaussian functions: `GaussFunc`, and then construct the basis function from them:
 ```@repl 2
 using Quiqbox # hide
 gf1 = GaussFunc(2.0, 1.0)

 gf2 = GaussFunc(2.5, 0.75)

-bf1 = genBasisFunc([1.0,0,0], [gf1, gf2])
+bf1 = genBasisFunc([1.0, 0, 0], [gf1, gf2])
 ```

-Unlike `BasisFunc` there's no proprietary function for it, you simply input the exponent coefficient and the contraction coefficient as the 1st and 2nd arguments respectively to its constructor.
+Unlike `BasisFunc`, there's no additional constructor function for `GaussFunc`.
 As for the method of `genBasisFunc` in this case, the default subshell is set to be "S" as the optional 3rd argument, but you can construct a `BasisFuncs` which contains all the orbitals within one specified subshell:
 ```@repl 2
-bf2 = genBasisFunc([1.0,0,0], [gf1, gf2], "P")
+bf2 = genBasisFunc([1.0, 0, 0], [gf1, gf2], "P")
 ```

-You can even choose one or a few orbitals to keep by indicting them using an `NTuple{3, Int}` in the Cartesian representation:
+You can even choose one or a few orbitals to keep by specifying the corresponding orbital angular momentums in the Cartesian representation using `NTuple{3, Int}`:
 ```@repl 2
-bf3 = genBasisFunc([1.0,0,0], [gf1, gf2], (1,0,0))
+bf3 = genBasisFunc([1.0, 0, 0], [gf1, gf2], (1,0,0))

-bf4 = genBasisFunc([1.0,0,0], [gf1, gf2], [(1,0,0), (0,0,1)])
+bf4 = genBasisFunc([1.0, 0, 0], [gf1, gf2], [(1,0,0), (0,0,1)])
 ```

-Again, if you want a faster solution, you can also directly define the 2 `GaussFunc` parameter(s) in a 2-element `Tuple` as the 2nd argument for `genBasisFunc`:
+Again, if you want a faster solution, you can also directly define the exponent coefficients and the contraction coefficients separately in a 2-element `Tuple` as the second argument of `genBasisFunc`:
 ```@repl 2
-bf5 = genBasisFunc([1.0,0,0], ([2.0, 2.5], [1.0, 0.75]), [(1,0,0), (0,0,1)])
+bf5 = genBasisFunc([1.0, 0, 0], ([2.0, 2.5], [1.0, 0.75]), [(1,0,0), (0,0,1)])

 hasEqual(bf4, bf5)
 ```

 ### Constructing basis sets based on `ParamBox`

-Sometimes you may want the parameters of basis functions (or `GaussFunc`) to be under some constraints (which can be crucial for the later basis set optimization), this is when you need a deeper level of control over the parameters, through its direct container: `ParamBox`.
+Sometimes you may want the parameters of basis functions (or `GaussFunc`) to be under some constraints (which can be crucial for the later basis set optimization), this is when you need a deeper level of control over the parameters, through its direct container: [`ParamBox`](@ref).
 In fact, in the above example, we have already had a glimpse of it through the printed info in the REPL:
 ```@repl 2
 gf1
 ```
-The 2 fields of a `GaussFunc`, `.xpn`, and `.con` are `ParamBox`, and their actual value can be accessed through syntax `[]`:
+The 2 fields of a `GaussFunc`, `.xpn`, and `.con` are `ParamBox`, and their input value (stored data) can be accessed through syntax `[]`:
 ```@repl 2
 gf1.xpn